 This demo runs a machine timer with interrupt, which was available in v1.1.
-See Migrating to the Sapphire SoC v2.0 on page 52 for additional migration details.
+See Migrating to the Sapphire SoC v2.0 from a Previous Version on page 61 for additional migration details.

 '''

 Hello world

 BSP_MACHINE_TIMER 0

 BSP_MACHINE_TIMER 1

 BSP_MACHINE_TIMER 2

 BSP_MACHINE_TIMER 3

 '''